 - Supervising apprentices and journeymen

-A master electrician has the ability to run his own company or work as a contractor.
+A master electrician has the ability to run his or her own company or work as a contractor.
 However, by law, a master electrician is required to maintain insurance coverage as a contractor.

 Journeymen and master electricians are similar in that they both have extensive work experience, need to take several advanced courses, and must complete a required number of hours in the field.
 Both are required to take annual continuing education courses to keep up to date on the latest technology, regulations, and educational information.
 And both journeymen and master electricians are very knowledgeable about and capable with electricity.